-Bringing together the 1,000 bee colony can be done over a period of time.
-It allows you to spend small amounts of the investment capital at a time.
+Bringing together the 1,000 bee colonies can be done over a period of time.
+It allows you to spend small amounts of investment capital at a time.
 You also gain experience in beekeeping as you expand the operation.

 Protective clothing that you buy typically lasts more than 1 year.
 Good quality protective clothing should protect you from bee stings, be usable in both hot and cold weather and be comfortable for you.
 Manufacturers of beekeeping suits, jackets and smocks use different materials and veil designs in their protective wear.
-Equipment for a honey business are long-term investments.
+Equipment for a honey business is a long-term investment.
 Get the best equipment you can buy and maintain them well to last long.

 Other Beehive Products

 In addition to honey, there are other products you harvest from a beehive.
 They include propolis and beeswax.
 Beekeepers also sell brood combs, bees and entire swarms from beehives.
 These additional beehive products add to the total monetary yield per hive in a year.

 Selling honey after harvesting may require you to process it.
 Some buyers of honey prefer to have it still in the honeycomb when they are buying it.
 Others are fine with honey that has been extracted from the honeycomb.
 To give your honey consumers the best quality honey, do not add anything to harvested honey.